 What Color Eggs Do Ayam Cemani Lay?

-Some can lay light pink eggs depending on the strain but if you are looking for chickens that lay dark eggs, consider the Copper Marans that lay chocolate or dark brown eggs.
+Some can lay eggs with very slight pink tint depending on the strain but if you are looking for chickens that lay dark eggs, consider the Copper Marans that lay chocolate or dark brown eggs.

 What Color are Ayam Cemani Eggs?